 As Christmas dinner goes, turkey is a more traditional choice than ham in England and America.
 Though turkeys were once only found in North America, it’s said that wealthy families of Victorian England started the tradition of the Christmas turkey, an imported bird too rare at that time for the common people to afford.
 Middle class families then settled for goose.
 Of course, for Americans the wild turkey was plentiful, sealing its fate as Christmas dinner.

 And what would Christmas be without the evergreen tree, brought indoors and wrapped with garland, strung with lights, hung with beautiful, glittering ornaments and draped in icicles?
-Icicles may be fading into history as people have less messy options today, but the decorated tree remains much as it has been since being first introduced in fifteenth century Germany, where trees were hung with apples, nuts, and baked goods.
+Icicles may be fading into history as people have less messy options today, but the decorated tree remains much as it has can you buy Lyrica at walmartbeen since being first introduced in fifteenth century Germany, where trees were hung with apples, nuts, and baked goods.
 Even that date is simply when Christians adopted the tradition from much earlier pagan religions.

 Early Christians displayed evergreen plants in the home to symbolize everlasting life.
 A text from 1604 says that the inhabitants of Strasburg in Germany “set up fir trees in the parlors…and hang thereon roses cut out of many-colored paper, apples, wafers, gold-foil, sweets, etc.” Tinsel was added to their trees around 1610, and were made of real silver.